 Analysis of survey data shows that younger and lower-income households were less likely to cite retirement as the primary reason they save.
-These households were more likely to be primarily focused on saving to fund education, to purchase a house, to fund other purchases, or to have cash on hand for an unexpected need.
+These households were more likely to be focused primarily on saving to fund education, to purchase a house, to fund other purchases, or to have cash on hand for an unexpected need (Figure 1).